juanmanuel96/flask-mongodb/docs/collections.md

 ### The save method

 The CollectionModel class has a save method that will take care of inserting and updating the collection document.
 When you instantiate a CollectionModel, the `_id` field data is set to None by default.
 Executing the `save` method will evaluate the `_id` field.
-If it has a value other than `None` it will attempt to update the document with the new data.
 If it is `None`, then it will run an insert action and update the instance's `_id` field with the new ObjectId value.
+Otherwise, an `update_one` operation will be done.
+Note that the update type is a `$set`.
 The method will return the pymongo operation result.

 ### The delete method